-Today's session will include warming up and cooling down – so you don’t need to worry about warming up before you arrive.
+Today's session will include a warm up and cool down, so don’t worry about warming up.

 Your Personal Trainer will have a programme prepared to gauge your ability and will ask you questions about what you want to achieve.
 They'll also ask about any injuries or pre-existing conditions, so make sure you disclose everything.
 Your PT will use all this information to shape your personalised programme.

 Our gyms have all the kit you and your PT will need, and your PT will show you how to use it.
 Leave your headphones and phone in your locker – the only thing you need to bring is yourself and a water bottle.
 You can bring your own hand towel to wipe down sweat (from you and equipment) or use the paper towels in the gym.